Alex-Hoskins/Alex-Hoskins/README.md

 - 🌉  I currently reside in the San Francisco Bay Area.
 - 🛠  I’m working with an awesome non-profit called <a href="https://www.underdogdevs.org/">Underdog Devs</a> as a full stack software engineer.
 - 📕  I’m a few weeks away from graduating from the best coding bootcamp around, Bloom Institute of Technology.
-- 💬  Let's talk about BlockChain, Technology, AI, Web Development or The Office (a.k.a.
+- 💬  Let's talk about BlockChain, Technology, AI, Web Development, Harry Potter or The Office (a.k.a.
 "Best Show Ever").

 ### CONTACT ME: